tommcgurl/frontend-resources/README.md

 - [Egghead.io](https://egghead.io/) <a name="eio"></a>
     + A super awesome site that specializes in small 'bite sized' video tutorials
-    + I direcet anyone who asks me for great Angularjs tutorials to go here
+    + I direcet anyone who asks me for great Angular tutorials to go here
     + They have videos covering things such as Angular,Core Javascript, React, ES6, D3, and NodeJS
     + A must for any front-end developer
     + Many of the hosts and guests from the podcasts above contribute tutorials to this site